Being a leader isn’t what I expected.

 There, I said it.

-I showed you what is behind the curtain.
+I showed you the oft overwhelmed human behind the wizard’s curtain.

 But that’s not what it means to be a Christian leader.